Spirals-Team/test4repair-experiments/results/time/11/jGenProg/readme.md

 Nb of EvoSuite Tests: 61

-Nb of Failing EvoSuite Tests: 61
+Nb of Failing EvoSuite Tests: 1

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 48.8
+Average Nb of EvoSuite Tests: 46.59

-Average Nb of Failing EvoSuite Tests: 0.22
+Average Nb of Failing EvoSuite Tests: 0.09

+Average Nb of Test-adequate patches: 17.42

 ---